 Co-signing a loan is exactly what it sounds like: a legal process that splits responsibility for payment between multiple parties.
 There are many reasons to go this route, from the most basic (you don’t want to get someone else in legal trouble by missing a payment) to the more complex (accounting for tax deductions and credit scores).
 Basically, having someone co-sign a loan boils down to sharing the burden of payment between yourself and someone you trust in order to better complete the process on time.

 Now that we’ve cleared that up, we’ll get down to the nuts and bolts: who can co-sign your student loan?
 The answer, in most cases, is almost anyone you’d trust to do so.
-For example, from one of the most popular loan sources, Wells Fargo, besides your parents, you can co-sign a loan with your permanent legal guardian, another family member, your significant other, or even a close friend.
+For example, from one of the most popular loan sources, Wells Fargo, besides your parents, co-signing a loan with your permanent legal guardian, another family member, your significant other, or even a close friend is possible.
 The only concrete stipulation is that they must be a permanent US resident, over eighteen years of age, and meet the same requirements you did to acquire the loan in the first place.

 Depending on where your loan is coming from, your cosigner may receive many of the same privileges as you, if not all of them.
 Sallie Mae, one of the more popular lending houses, allows loan cosigners to “view billing statements and payment history, enroll in auto-debit…, make edits to personal information, review the student loans co-signed, [and] get your FICO score,” among other things.
 Likely, none of this will be an issue.
 If you’re comfortable enough to share financial responsibility with someone, it probably seems like a given that you’ll be sharing this information as well.